103 Energy Management with IoT

 Key Features

-• They Support the exchange of information for real-time energy management.
+• They support the exchange of information for real-time energy management.

 CEN/CENELEC/ETSI – European Standards for Smart Grids